Disc Buying Guide – A Beginners Guide to Disc Golf

 - Ultra Durable: (Innova Champion, Discraft Z-Line, Discmania C-Line, Latitude 64 Opto-Line, Westside VIP, DD Lucid, and Millennium Quantum) – Most of the major disc manufacturers offer an ultra-durable plastic.
 This plastic is smooth, clear, and very hard.
 These discs can take the abuse of rough courses and their flight paths remain relatively steady.
 The disadvantage of the durable plastics is that they don’t offer the grip that other plastic grades provide.

-- Ultra Light: (Blizzard Champion, Zero-G, Opto-Air) – The newest thing for disc golf manufacturers is creating discs in ultra light weights.
+- Ultra Light: (Blizzard Champion, Zero-G, Opto-Air) – Some disc golf manufacturers create ultra light weights.
 Lighter weight discs allow for more distance, especially for newer players.
 Advanced players typically don’t like the ultra light discs, and feel out of control when throwing them.
 The ultra light weight discs can travel a greater distance, and the current distance world record was made with a 134 gram Innova Blizzard Champion Boss.